Eifel: Volcanism

-Volcanic activity in the Eifel began 50 millions of years ago and continues into the geological present.
+Volcanic activity in the Eifel began 50 million years ago and continues into the geological present.
 It created numerous volcanic structures, lava flows and extensive layers of volcanic ejecta made of tuff and pumice, which have formed the basis of a significant mining activity for the extraction of building materials since Roman times.
 Some of the hills are volcanic vents.
 The peculiar circle-shaped lakes (maars) of the volcanic regions formed in volcanic craters.

 The first volcanic eruptions took place in the early Tertiary centred in the High Eifel and even before the volcanic activity of the Siebengebirge and Westerwald.
 Volcanism in the High Eifel came to an end about 15 to 20 million years ago, at the same time as that of the Siebengebirge.

 Volcanism in the western and eastern Eifel is, in contrast to that of the High Eifel, much more recent than that of the Siebengebirge and Westerwald.
 It began in the West Eifel region of Daun, Hillesheim and Gerolstein about 700,000 years ago and created a chain of ash volcanoes, cinder cones, maars and craters running in a chain from northwest to southeast.
 The youngest maars are only slightly older than 11,000 years.

 In the eastern Eifel, volcanism began about 500,000 years ago in the area of today's Laacher See; it extended to the Neuwied Basin to the south, and crossed the Rhine to the east.
 The quantity of basalt lavas, pumice tuffs and ash tuffs produced by the volcanoes was far greater here than in the western Eifel.
 East Eifel volcanism came to an end with a huge eruption, as a result of which the magma chamber emptied and collapsed, creating a caldera.
 Today's Laacher See formed in the caldera.
 The ashes from the eruption can be detected today in deposits all over Central Europe and as far as Bornholm as a thin layer.